paulasquin/computer-vision-cs/Assignment2/report.md

 ![Contour image 287](https://i.ibb.co/rM6ZL9t/download.png =250x)

 Indeed, we managed to extract the humans, but we also extracted part of the tarp.
+We will create a first step of boxes with the results of this methods: 1 box correspond to the boundaries of 1 contour.

 ### Box merging

+Sometimes, the same person can be cut in multiple contours: legs,

 ### Box ratio filter